Hallodaddy070/30-Seconds-Compatible-with-Micrypython-/README.md

 WARNING:
 -
 Because there is no time module on the fx-CG50, I used busy-wait loops to keep track of the time.
-Those may use alot of battery, but how bad it is is not something I know.
+These may use alot of battery, but how bad it is is not something I know.
 This was made for the fx-CG50 so the wait loop probably won't be 30 seconds on other calculators.
-If you want to change the time so it's 30 seconds on your calculator change n. n = 45652 for ~ 30 seconds on the fx-CG50, the wait() function is quadratic so increasing or decreasing n it makes the time alot longer/shorter.
-You just have to experiment a little bit.
+If you want to change the time so it's 30 seconds on your calculator change n. n = 137500 for ~ 30 seconds on the fx-CG50.
+You have to experiment with it a little bit so it is right on your non fx-CG50 calculator.

 # How to download
 After connecting your fx-CG50, paste the file (the one with the highest number is the newest one) beside the other files (not inside any folder, you can paste it inside a folder in the Python app but this is the fastest way.).
 When you open Python you will see it there, click run to play.